CharlesB91/engage-fitness/README.md

 # Engage Fitness

-Enagae Fitness is a industry ready finess application helping users acheive their ultimate fitness goals.
-In the wake of COVID-19 the fitness industy took a massive hit with people unable to leave their homes and visit a gym.
-The fitness industy had to venture into the world of tech to help their client meet their fitness goals at home.
-Thankfully Engage Fitness offers daily workouts from qaulified personal trainers.
+Engage Fitness is a industry ready fitness application helping users achieve their ultimate fitness goals.
+In the wake of COVID-19 the fitness industry took a massive hit with people unable to leave their homes and visit a gym.
+The fitness industry had to venture into the world of tech to help their client meet their fitness goals at home.
+Thankfully Engage Fitness offers daily workouts from qualified personal trainers.
 The site offers full interactive services where users can comment on their experiences using a particular work out.
 If a user feels they need more support or a 1-2-1 session they can use the booking service where they can book in a time with a personal trainer.

 ![Home-Page](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/homepage.PNG)

 [Deployed Site](https://engagefitness.herokuapp.com/)

 ## User Experience

-I wanted to create a web based applicaion allowing users to log in and view workout content.
-These workouts come with pictures, discription and videos.
+I wanted to create a web based application allowing users to log in and view workout content.
+These workouts come with pictures, description and videos.
 Users can comment on each workout to feedback their experience.
 Users can also use the booking service where they can book in time with a PT.
 They will receive confirmation of this via email with a zoom link.
 Due to the goal of this application authorised users can only comment on workouts.
 Staff users and admin users can create workouts, edit works outs & delete workouts via the sites interface.
-Did not provide this full fucntionality to all users as this would defeate the purpose of the site.
+Did not provide this full functionality to all users as this would defeat the purpose of the site.

 ## User Stories